CarrieKam/mlh-bootstrap-starter-kit/README.md

 # MLH INIT BOOstrap Starter Pack
-This sis my starter pack that helps people to get into using Boostrap!
+This is my starter pack that helps people to get into using Boostrap!
 You can clone it and it will give you a basic Boostrap that you can use for a hackathon!

 Feel free to edit it as u need!